-Instead of the media drive I opted to participate in Ford’s consumer event, dubbed ‘Focus ST Performance Academy.’
-I’m a car guy.
-Which means I will always elect the event that allows me to bond with other car people.
-Grassroots events such as this are the future of automotive marketing and will become more prevalent as CMO’s realize the value of brand advocates.
+Instead of the media drive, I opted to participate in the consumer event, Focus ST Performance Academy.
+I enjoy events that allows me to chat with other car people and take in consumer opinions on-the-spot.
+Grassroots events such as this are the future of automotive marketing and will become more prevalent as CMO’s realize the value of getting people behind the wheel.

-When Ford opened registrations for the Focus ST Performance Academy most slots filled up in one day.
-Due to the popularity of the drive event more time slots were added and thankfully I was able to secure one.
-Saah-weet!
+When Ford opened registrations for the drive event slots filled up in one day.
+Due to overwhelming interest in the event more time slots were added and thankfully I was able to secure one.

-I took a stroll through the parking lot, curious to see what prospective ST owners drive to currently satisfy their automotive needs.
+Ironically the drive was held at FedEx Field, a place notorious for disappointing performances.
+I arrived just after 2 p.m and took a stroll through the parking lot, curious to see how prospective ST owners currently satisfy their automotive needs.

 There were two courses available.
-The first course allowed drivers to become familiar with the car and the cones.
+The first course allowed drivers to become familiar with the car and the concept of cones.
 Looking out into a sea of orange and green cones can be nerve-racking, especially for a track-virgin.
 This first go-around was a slow speed introduction, allowing drivers to become familiar with the shifting, braking, steering and overall science behind staying between the cones.

 Once in the car…I drove.
 I didn’t have time to evaluate the pliability of dash materials or determine if SYNC would connect to my Zune (yes, I have a Zune).
 I just drove.

 The Focus ST is a Front-Wheel-Drive rocket.
 Automakers in the profession of building quick FWD cars have always had one big obstacle to contend with – torque steer.